Web Page Templates & Compliance

 The Internet Services team of Communication and Public Affairs manages the content and styles of the footer file.
 To add the footer to a site, view the code by clicking the button below, and follow the instructions to embed the code on every page in the site (Lehigh authentication required*):

 For web authors with experience with CSS who are interested in changing the footer styles to match the design of their site, please view the Technical Notes page for more information.

-* Access to the templates requires authentication with a valid Lehigh AFS ID and password.
+* Access requires authentication with a valid Lehigh AFS ID and password.
 (Your AFS ID and password are those used to access your email account, or to log into the Network Server.)